muratx10/tax-manager/README.md

 # Tax Management App for Murat

-A comprehensive macOS desktop application built with SwiftUI for managing tax-related payments and income tracking for Georgian tax residents.
+A comprehensive macOS desktop application built with SwiftUI for managing tax-related payments and income tracking.

 ## Features